torproject/tor/doc/HACKING/Fuzzing.md

 valid inputs may take a second or so, particularly with the fuzzer and sanitizers enabled.

-To see what fuzz_dir is doing with a test case, call it like this: src/test/fuzz_dir --debug < /path/to/test.case
+To see what fuzz-http is doing with a test case, call it like this: src/test/fuzz/fuzz-http --debug < /path/to/test.case

 (Logging is disabled while fuzzing to increase fuzzing speed.)